Skip to main content

 The design review process exists to prevent the loss of, or damage to, Fort Collins' significant historic resources, preserve our city's unique history, realize the environmental benefits of reusing our existing building stock, and help property owners take advantage of financial incentives available for eligible historic resources, including tax credits and zero-interest loans.

 Through the design review process, all exterior alterations to designated resources in Fort Collins are approved or denied based on the historic significance and character of the property.
-The review process is outlined in Chapter 14, Article IV of the Fort Collins Municipal Code and Chapter 3.4.7.
+The review process is outlined in Chapter 14, Article IV of the Fort Collins Municipal Code and Land Use Code Article 5 Division 5, Historic (p.
+5-53, PDF p.
+57).

 Is Design Review Required for My Property?#